-Autolyse was first introduced by Raymond Calvel in his book: "The Taste Of Bread".
-It’s a simple to do process that allows the dough to develop naturally.
-Autolyse improves the quality of the bread and reduces the amount of mixing required.
-It is used in bread across the world and especially popular in sourdough.
+Autolyse was first introduced by Professor Raymond Calvel in his book: "The Taste Of Bread".
+It’s a beginner-friendly method for the dough to develop naturally.
+Using the autolyse technique improves the quality of the oven rise as well as reducing the amount of kneading required.

 What is an autolyse?

 Combine the flour and water in a bowl and gently mix for 1-2 minutes.
-Once the ingredients are evenly distributed, leave, cover (optional) and rest for 20-40 minutes.
+Once the ingredients are evenly distributed, leave, cover the bowl and rest for 20-40 minutes.

-The salt, yeast and other remaining ingredients go in, and kneading commences.
+After the rest period, the salt, yeast and other remaining ingredients go in and the dough can be kneaded.

 What stage of bread making should I autolyse?

-If we use the 15 stages of bread making format, autolyse is stage 3.
-It occurs after the creation of the preferment and mise en place, before kneading.
+If we use the 15 stages of bread making format, it is stage 3.
+This is after the creation of the preferment, mise en place (the weighing of the ingredients), but, before kneading.

 How autolyse works

 As the water hydrates the wheat flour in the bowl, the moistened flour undergoes enzyme activity.
 This occurs as the hydrated gluten softens and unwinds.

 It’s like the first gentle knead stage, but during autolysis, the gluten strands unwind at their own pace.
 This allows the gluten to unwind and stretch which encourages it to stretch without contraction or ripping throughout proofing and baking.